-- Protection of the remaining forest cover in upstream Aramaywan River; - Reduction of siltation along the river through bank stabilization.
-Siltation reduces the effective useable volume of water in a river; - Construction of small water impoundments (SWIPs); and, - Cultivation of non-water intensive crops during the dry season as a climate change adaptation practice.
+- The Aramaywan 2 River has almost its entire catchment converted into shrublands and perennial farms.
+Efforts to reforest the area can concentrate on bank stabilization programs; - The projected decrease in streamflow during the first quarter annually can be mitigated by the construction of small water impoundments (SWIPs); and, - Cultivation of non-water intensive crops during the dry season as a climate change adaptation practice.